Financial Literacy Basics

 State governments fund a different set of services, mostly close to home.

-Transportation.
-State highways, bridges, public transit (in some states), and the state portion of major federal highway projects.
+Transportation covers state highways, bridges, public transit (in some states), and the state portion of major federal highway projects.

 States fund these with a mix of state income tax (in 41 states; nine have no state income tax), state sales tax (in most states), state corporate tax, fuel taxes, and various fees and lottery revenue.
 Each state's mix is different.